makeabilitylab/physcomp/arduino/led-fade.md

 So, let's rewrite the fade example but without for loops and, instead, rely on the fact that `loop()` is already a `loop` :).
 While the code below is different, the resulting LED fade behavior is the same (so you won't notice a difference if you try them both out).

----

-**NOTE:**
+{: .note }
 I have a habit of prefixing my global variables by `_` but this is just my own convention and helps me easily discern between local variables and global variables.

----
+You need not do this, of course! 😊

 {% highlight C %}
 const int LED_OUTPUT_PIN = 3;